Questions About the Exams

 This is correct.
-Prometric schedules examinations throughout the day.
+Pearson VUE schedules examinations throughout the day.
 If you are late, it may cut into the scheduled time of the person following you.
-It is entirely up to Prometric whether they are able to accommodate late arrivals.
+It is entirely up to Pearson VUE whether they are able to accommodate late arrivals.
 No refunds will be made to candidates who appear late and are denied entry.
 CBNC strongly recommends arriving 30 minutes early.
-Most Prometric testing centers have small lobby areas that accommodate early arrivals.
+Most Pearson VUE testing centers have small lobby areas that accommodate early arrivals.

 Most candidates will no longer be flying to a testing center.
 Examinees will be provided with a small locker; however, large bags probably will not be able to be accommodated.
 No materials can be brought into the testing room.

 Cancellations must be made by November 1, 2019 with both CBNC and the testing vendor.
 CBNC must have evidence of cancellation from the testing vendor before we can issue your refund.
 Refunds can not be offered to applicants who cancel after November 1, 2019.

 Approximately ten weeks after the exam, candidates will receive an email notifying them that scores have been posted to their MY APCA account.
 This email will be sent to the email address porvided by the applicant at the time of application submission.
 If that email address becomes inaccessible to you, please log in to your MY APCA account and update it.
 The score information will indicate whether the candidate passed or failed.
 All Candidates will receive a diagnostic report showing performance in each content area.
 These documents cannot be faxed and scores cannot be given over the phone or by email.